Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

-The ER and NR modeling for \XEn is based on the software \apt~\cite{xu_xenonntappletree_2025}.
-The microphysics (NEST) parameters, describing the light and charge yields of xenon, are taken from Ref.~\cite{XENON:analysis_paper_2} for both SR0 and SR1, and the detector parameters follow Refs.~\cite{XENON:2023cxc,XENON:2025vwd}, except that the electron gain $g_2$ in SR1 is adjusted to $15.8~\text{PE/e}^-$ (instead of the published $(16.9 \pm 0.5)~\text{PE/e}^-$), likely due to small differences in the NEST parameterization between the science runs.
-An additional S1 reconstruction efficiency correction is applied to the \XEn efficiency following Ref.~\cite{XENON:analysis_paper_one}.
-For \LZ, the ER and NR models are based on a customized version of \textit{NEST v2.4.0}~\cite{nest:paper,nest:software}, with parameters taken from the publicly released configuration files~\cite{LZ:2022lsv,LZ:2024zvo}; the published ER and NR efficiencies are used directly.
+The ER and NR models for \LZ are based on a customized version of \texttt{NEST v2.4.0}~\cite{nest:paper,nest:software}, with parameters taken from the publicly released configuration files~\cite{LZ:2022lsv,LZ:2024zvo}; the published ER and NR efficiencies are used directly.
 Data-driven backgrounds are more challenging to model due to limited public information.
 We assume a Gaussian-like profile for the AC background and a piecewise uniform profile for the surface background, with parameters chosen such that the published 68\% and 95\% contours are exactly reproduced.

+For \px, the yield and detector models follow Ref.~\cite{PandaX:signal_response} and are implemented in the \apt~framework~\cite{xu_xenonntappletree_2025}.
+The yield parameters are refitted to the published light and charge yields for ER and NR events, respectively.
+The ER and NR detection efficiencies are modeled as the product of S1- and S2-related selection efficiencies, reconstruction efficiencies, region-of-interest efficiencies, and other analysis cuts.
+An electron-lifetime correction is further applied to improve the description of the ER and NR band distributions.

+The ER and NR modeling \XEn is also based on the software \apt~\cite{xu_xenonntappletree_2025}.
+The microphysics (NEST) parameters, describing the light and charge yields of xenon, are taken from Ref.~\cite{XENON:analysis_paper_2} for both SR0 and SR1, and the detector parameters follow Refs.~\cite{XENON:2023cxc,XENON:2025vwd}, except that the electron gain $g_2$ in SR1 is adjusted to $15.8~\text{PE/e}^-$, instead of the published $(16.9 \pm 0.5)~\text{PE/e}^-$.
+This adjustment is introduced to account for the differences between our recast model and the internal XENONnT model, so that the published ER and NR band locations in the $\mathrm{cS1}-\mathrm{cS2}$ plane can be reproduced.
+An additional S1 reconstruction efficiency correction is applied to the \XEn efficiency following Ref.~\cite{XENON:analysis_paper_one}.